in27sung/CLRS/Part1/Chapter1.md

 - Computer scientists are intrigued by how a small change to the problem statement can cause a big change to the efficiency of the best known algorithm.
 - To reduce costs, the company wants to select an order of delivery stops that yields the lowest overall distance traveled by each truck. e.g.'traveling-salesperson problem, it is NP-complete

+### Alternative computing models
+- In order to perform more computations per second, therefore, chips are being designed to contain not just one but several processing 'cores'.
+We can liken these multicore computers to several sequential computers on a single chip.
+In other words, they are a type of 'parallel computer'.
+- Algorithms that reveive their input over time, rather than having all the input present at the start, are **online algorithms**.

 **Exercises**

 **1.1-1**
+Describe your own real-world example that requires sorting.
+Describe one that requires finding the shortest distance between two points

+**Model Anser**: An example of a real world situation that would require sorintg would be if you wanted to keep track of a bunch of people's file folders and be able to look up a given name quickly.
+A convex hull might be needed if you needed to secure a wildlife sanctuary with fencing and had to contain a bunch of specific nesting locations.

 **1.1-2**
+Other than speed, what other mesures of efficiency might you need to consider in a real-world setting?

 **1.1-3**
 **1.1-4**
 **1.1-5**